iriahjesse/Chronograph/README.md

 ### Key Features and Accomplishments

 * **Custom Cartesian Mapping Algorithm:** Developed and implemented a unique **linear interpolation algorithm** to translate the 12-hour clock state (Hours $\times$ Minutes) into precise, custom **Cartesian (X, Y) pixel coordinates** for real-time plotting.
-* **Low-Level Graphics Rendering:** Utilized the **Pillow (PIL) library** to manually generate all visual elements, including the custom axes, markers, labels, and polygons, demonstrating command over graphics primitives.
+* **Low-Level Graphics Rendering:** Utilized the **Pillow (PIL) library** to manually generate all visual elements, including the custom axes, labels, and polygons, demonstrating command over graphics primitives.
 * **High-Speed Hardware Interfacing:** Configured the **SPI bus at 64MHz** for rapid display updates and managed GPIO control for display power and input buttons, ensuring reliable performance in the embedded environment.
 * **Event-Driven Display Logic:** Implemented button logic to switch between the real-time graph screen and a static key/title screen.